stefek99/wings-integration/tutorial-zeppelin/readme.md

 That should be a success, we made sure that `owner` and `manager` is set up properly.

 Solidity, Truffle, Ethereum ecosystem in general is still in early days and there are many rough endges here or there.
-In order to provide parameters to the constructor we can do the following:
+In order to provide parameters to the constructor we can use the following syntax:

 ```
 contract('OurCrowdsale (custom constructor)', function(accounts) {